-Deloitte is a leading global provider of audit and assurance, consulting, financial advisory, risk advisory, tax and related services.
-Our global network of member firms and related entities in more than 150 countries and territories (collectively, the "Deloitte organization") serves four out of five Fortune Global 500® companies.
-Learn how Deloitte's approximately 312,000 people make an impact that matters at www.deloitte.com.

-In Slovenia the services are provided by Deloitte revizija d.o.o. and Deloitte svetovanje d.o.o. (jointly referred to as "Deloitte Slovenia") which are affiliates of Deloitte Central Europe Holdings Limited.
-Deloitte Slovenia is one of the leading professional services organizations in the country providing services in audit and assurance, consulting, financial advisory, risk advisory, tax and related services, through over 160 national and foreign professionals.
+provider of audit and assurance, consulting, financial advisory, risk advisory, tax and related services.
+Our global network of member firms and related entities in more t , the "Deloitte organization") serves four out of five Fortune Global 500° companies.
+Learn how Deloitte's approximately 312,000 people make an impact that matters a ed by Deloitte revizija d.o.o. and Deloitte svetovanje d.o.o. (jointly referred to as "Deloitte Slovenia") which are affiliates of Deloitte Central Europe Holdings Limited.
+Deloit

-Deloitte revizija d.o.o. - The company is registered with the Ljubljana District Court, registration no. 1647105 - VAT ID SI62560085 - Nominal capital EUR 74,214.30.
+Deloitte revizija d.o.o. - The company is registered with the Liubliana District Court, registration no. 1647105 - VAT ID SI62560085 - Nominal capital EUR 74.214.30.